Brow / Forehead Lift

 The recovery period following the forehead lift procedure usually lasts a little over ten days.
 Pain is typically well-managed and controlled using appropriate prescription medications.
 Most forehead lifts do cause swelling and bruising around the eyes, so it may be a week or so before you may feel comfortable in public.
 Scars are generally inconspicuous.
 As with other cosmetic surgeries involving the face, is it important to plan for a light week immediately following surgery.

-Call 972-981-7144 to schedule your consultation with Dr. Kerner, or email us.
+- Call us at 972-981-7144 to schedule your own Private Consultation with Dr. Elizabeth Kerner.